grmos/Image-Restoration_using-GANs/README.md

 1. If image comes from module space run `python facerestoraion.py -LR <Low Resolution>`
 2. If image comes from your disc with resolution greater than 128, you should choose the low resolution that should be a power of two (32,64) and run `python facerestoraion.py -if 0 -LR <Low Resolution> -ip `"images/<image_name>"` -ns 50000`
 3. If image comes from your disc with resolution smaller than 128 run `python facerestoraion.py -if 0 -resi 1  -ip `"images/<image_name>"` -ns 50000`
-- Note: 2 & 3 take lot of time
+- Note: **Cases 2 and 3 require a GPU for faster processing.
+Make sure you have a compatible GPU, such as one available on Google Colab, for optimal performance.**

 ## Results
 - Target image is created from the generator